legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 DECAM_RCHI2                 float32[6]                         Profile-weighted chi\ |sup2| of model fit normalized by the number of pixels
 DECAM_FRACFLUX              float32[6]                         Profile-weight fraction of the flux from other sources divided by the total flux (typically [0,1])
 DECAM_FRACMASKED            float32                            Profile-weighted fraction of pixels masked from all observations of this object, strictly between [0,1]
-WISE_FLUX                   float32[4]   nanomaggies           WISE model flux in W1,W2,W3,W4
-WISE_FLUX_IVAR              float32[4]   1/nanomaggies\ |sup2| Inverse variance of WISE_FLUX
+DECAM_SATURATED             byte                               "T" if any contributing image has the central pixel saturated WISE_FLUX                   float32[4]   nanomaggies           WISE model flux in W1,W2,W3,W4 WISE_FLUX_IVAR              float32[4]   1/nanomaggies\ |sup2| Inverse variance of WISE_FLUX
 WISE_MW_TRANSMISSION        float32[4]                         Galactic transmission in W1,W2,W3,W4 filters in linear units [0,1]